30366 - FINANCE (MODULE II) - CORPORATE FINANCE

 - Case studies (0-20% of the final grade): the case studies are worked on (and handed in) in groups, and are designed to give students a sense of solving allegedly real problems facing a firm.
+Students are able to re-shuffle groups between cases.
+Since there is one grade per group, students need to make sure that every group member pulls his or her weight.
+Students will be assessed by the quality of their recommendations and analysis, the soundness of their logic, by their overall exposition (writing and style), and by their ability to effectively deal with ambiguity in a business setting.
 The weight is 20% if better than the final exam, and 0% otherwise.

-- Take-home quizzes (0-50% of the final grade): the take-home quizzes are individually assigned to students and contain numerical exercises and other question types and are aimed at helping students synthesize the course material and assessing their ability to apply analytical tools and their institutional knowledge.
-The weight is 50% if better than the final exam, and 0% otherwise.
+- Take-home quizzes (0-30% of the final grade): the take-home quizzes - of which there are roughly 10 - are individually assigned to students and contain numerical exercises and other question types and are aimed at helping students synthesize the course material and assessing their ability to apply analytical tools and their institutional knowledge.
+The weight is 30% if better than the final exam, and 0% otherwise.

-- Unused case, take-home and exam grade components have expiration conditions, the details are covered in class.
+- Unused case and take-home grade components have expiration conditions, the details are covered in class.

 - FAQ: An up-to-date guide to Frequently Asked Questions about the course (on Bboard).

-- Textbook: BREALEY, MYERS, ALLEN (BMA), Principles of Corporate Finance, McGraw Hill, 13th edition.
-Other recent editions are okay.
+- Textbook: R. BREALEY, S. MYERS, F. ALLEN (BMA), Principles of Corporate Finance, McGraw Hill, 13th edition.

 - Course note packet: there is a course pack of class lecture notes (on Bboard).